-- Walk in to any GP's office (they are known as GP's surgeries in the UK) during office hours.
+- Walk into any GP's office (they are known as GP's surgeries in the UK) during office hours.
 Most of a surgery's doctors will be handling booked appointments but there will usually be an on-call doctor to talk to.

-If you're not eligible for free medical care under the NHS, you will, again, have to pay for any follow on services.
+If you're not eligible for free medical care under the NHS, you will, again, have to pay for any follow-on services.
 But you won't have to pay for the advice you receive from this phone line or for the phone call itself.
 If you're a visitor, it really is the quickest way to find the medical help you might need.